x3n0cr4735/celi/README.md

 3. Go the the root of the project and run `poetry install`.
 This will create a virtual environment and set up all the dependencies for you.
 4. From there you can use `poetry shell` to get a command line, or use a poetry plugin for your IDE to pick up dependencies.

+## Discord Server

+[Join our Discord server](https://discord.gg/C5SQNdzV) to discuss the project with users, contributors, and project authors.

 ## Contributing

 We would like folks to create their own projects with the framework to address their own use cases.
 Please feel free to do so!
-[Join our Discord server](https://discord.gg/C5SQNdzV) if you have questions about contributing.
+Join and ask about contributing on our Discord Server if you are not sure how or what to do.

 ## License